All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 No GLP-1 receptor agonist is FDA-approved for treating osteoarthritis.
 These medications are approved for diabetes and/or weight management, and joint benefits are secondary effects.

 GI side effects (nausea, vomiting, diarrhea) range from 15 to 35 percent across the class.
 For OA patients, the key concern is maintaining adequate caloric and protein intake to prevent muscle loss (sarcopenia), which can worsen knee joint stability.
-Pairing GLP-1 therapy with resistance training and high-protein nutrition is essential.
+Pairing GLP-1 therapy with resistance training and high-protein nutrition is important.

 All injectable GLP-1 RAs carry a boxed warning about thyroid C-cell tumors and are contraindicated in patients with medullary thyroid carcinoma or MEN2.
 Gallbladder events and rare pancreatitis have been reported.
 GLP-1 medication safety